slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'But how can you live and have no story to tell?' -- Fyodor Dostoyevsky*

 You can choose courage or you can choose comfort, but you can’t choose both.
 Take risk.
 Big audacious risk.
 You’ll never get what you want in life without it.
-Not taking risks is too risky.

 [If you act average, you’re going to be average](chapter_2_groups.md#on-following-the-herd).
 To outperform, you must be different and correct.